meilisearch/specifications/text/0012-asynchronous-updates.md

 * We already documented the update queue in a guide: https://docs.meilisearch.com/guides/advanced\_guides/asynchronous\_updates.html#asynchronous-updates
 * The API to get one or several updates status is already written: https://docs.meilisearch.com/references/updates.html

+Some stuff are changing:
+- Renaming `updates` to `tasks`; Task is more generic, will allow us tu put inside the Dumps, etc..
+- Renaming the status `enqueued` to `pending`; But we keep the enqueuedAt

 ## 2\.
 Technical Specifications